Trends and prospects

 - domestic (traditional) banks who have branches and relationships at a local level; and

 - non-traditional lenders who have become more prevalent in recent years.

 The difference between the two lies largely in the risk appetite and commercial terms on offer.
-The non-traditional lenders do not have state ownership or the regulatory restraints of domestic banks and lend at higher rates with various forms of prepayment, arrangement and exit fee mechanisms.
-They can also move more quickly than domestic banks, who have reporting obligations and credit committee approvals and protocols to adhere to.
-The non-traditional lenders are not regulated and therefore do not lend to consumers or individuals.
+The non-traditional lenders are subject to neither state ownership nor all of the regulatory restraints of domestic banks and lend at higher margins with various forms of prepayment, arrangement and exit fee mechanisms.
+They can also move quicker than domestic banks, who have more stringent reporting obligations and credit committee approvals and protocols to adhere to.
+The non-traditional lenders can provide finance to corporate entities on an unregulated basis, but cannot lend to consumers or individuals.

 What are the most common structures used to secure real estate financing and how are these security interests perfected?

 The most common form of real estate finance structure is an all assets debenture from a corporate entity borrower, with share security over its shares (which are normally owned by another corporate entity).
 It is becoming increasingly rare to see the use of personal guarantees.
-A lender would look to put in place security at all levels of the group structure.
-It is also common to see subordination agreements where other loans are subordinated to the senior debt.
-If there is security for these other loans, an intercreditor agreement is required.
+A lender will look to put in place security at all levels of the group structure.
+It is also common to see subordination agreements where other third-party loans to the borrower are subordinated to the senior debt.
+If there is security for these other loans, an intercreditor agreement may be required.